osteele/gojekyll/CONTRIBUTING.md

 Here's some ways to help:

-* Try it on your site.
+* Try using gojekyll on your site.
 Use this as fodder for test cases.
-* Pick an un-checked item from one of the [project boards](https://github.com/osteele/gojekyll/projects).
+* Choose an item to work on from one of the [project boards](https://github.com/osteele/gojekyll/projects).
+Convert it to an Issue and assign it to yourself, so we know you're working on it.
-* Search the source for FIXME and TODO.
+* Search the sources for FIXME and TODO comments.
 * Improve the [code coverage](https://coveralls.io/github/osteele/gojekyll?branch=master).

 If you choose to contribute code, please review the [pull request template](https://github.com/osteele/gojekyll/blob/master/.github/PULL_REQUEST_TEMPLATE.md) before you get too far along.